linjiaotou/grafana_chinese/docs/sources/http_api/user.md

 `PUT /api/user/password`

-Changes the password for the user.
-Requires basic authentication.
+Changes the password for the user

 **Example Request**: